top of page

 Our Staff

-Girls Carrying Water from the Well at Chichutá Canton, Andrés Curruchich
+Girls Carrying Water from the Well at Chichutá Canton

 Maureen Bourbin, M.A. - Curator

-Ms. Bourbin joined the Helen Moran Collection as a curator in 2017.
+Maureen joined the Helen Moran Collection as a curator in 2017.
 She specializes in researching the symbolism in Spanish colonial devotional artwork, and has worked as a consultant, lectured, curated exhibitions, and published articles on the subject.
-Ms. Bourbin currently serves on the Advisory Board of Groundswell at City College of San Francisco.
+Maureen currently serves on the Advisory Board of Groundswell at City College of San Francisco.
 Former Board service includes the Board of Cultural Connections, the California Mission Studies Association, the Museum Studies Special Interest Group of San Francisco State University, and the Treasure Island Museum Association.
-Ms. Bourbin received her MA in Museum Studies from San Francisco State University.
+Maureen received her M.A. in Museum Studies from San Francisco State University.

 Catherine Weir - Assistant Curator

-Ms. Weir joined the Collection in 2023, helping to catalogue and conserve the artworks.
-She has studied at City College of San Francisco and is currently a student in the San Mateo Community College District, with a special interest in culture, language, and international peacekeeping.
+Catherine joined the Collection in 2023, helping to catalog and conserve the artworks.
+She is currently a student at San Francisco State University with a special interest in culture, language, and international peacekeeping.
 Catherine is also Project Coordinator with New World Villages, a nonprofit organization.
 She has volunteered with doctors and nurses in Guatemala to help bring healthcare access to to Maya communities, and has helped erect communication towers to connect Maya villages with local hospitals.